Uganda

 Note: Barefoot lists the 50c with variety missing final a in Uganda, but I have not seen this.

-1937.
-King George VI Coronation issue, with two-line sans-serif Uganda Revenue overprint (Uganda 12 x 3 mm, Revenue 15 x 3 mm).
-Perf 14.
-Watermark Multiple Script CA.
+1937-c1944 (see note 1).
+King George VI stamps inscribed Kenya Uganda Tanganyika, with two-line sans-serif Uganda Revenue overprint (Uganda 12 x 3 mm, Revenue 15 x 3 mm).
+Watermark Multiple Script CA. Overprint in black unless otherwise stated.

 R139.
 20c orange